How to offer free shipping without hurting your bottom line

 Test it out with free shipping promotions

-If you are hesitant to change prices or offer free shipping, test it out with a few promotional items or for a short period of time to compare the results.
-After a good test, you will have the data you need to make the best decision regarding free shipping.
+If you are hesitant to change prices or offer free shipping, test it out with a few promotional items or compare the results after a short period of time.
+Once you’ve completed a test, you will have the data you need to make the best decision regarding free shipping.

 To get good results, here are two methods to conduct a free shipping test:

-Offer free shipping in a promotional event.
+- Offer free shipping during a promotional event.
 Just make sure to make the promotion long enough to give you a good test.
 A short promotion period might give you a boost in sales due to the promotion artificially inflating the number of sales from the free shipping offer.

 Don’t let shipping sink your product

-While you might resist offering free shipping, keep in mind that virtually all of your competitors are doing it.
-It’s one of the main ways to succeed in eCommerce today.
-Take some time to do the math and fully understand your costs, so you can build that into the sales price and protect your bottom line while giving customers the free shipping they want.
+While you might resist offering free shipping, keep in mind that virtually all of your competitors are doing it since the start of COVID-19.
+Modern business owners and managers are wise to take time to do the math and fully understand your costs, choose the right price and sales strategy, and protect your bottom line while giving customers the free shipping they want.